-Deacons exercise a ministry of service beyond the church, particularly to the vulnerable and marginalized.
-Their focus is on the church active in the world rather than parochial activities.
+Deacons exercise a ministry of service beyond the Church, particularly to the vulnerable and marginalized.
+Their focus is on the Church active in the world rather than on parochial activities.

 The process for applying for ordination as a deacon requires the full involvement of a sponsoring parish, parish priest and bishop.
 Together with the Coordinator of Deacons, the applicant and his or her sponsors enter into an intensive discernment process both for the individual and the parish.